-Top with some more grated parmesan cheese if you like, and serve immediately.
+Top your pasta and ricotta with some more grated parmesan cheese if you like, and serve immediately.

 This sauce goes with almost any kind of short pasta.
 I think rigatoni or paccheri are particularly nice made this way.
 In Puglia, they would use orecchiette.
 I’ve also tried curly lasagna noodles (sometimes called reginette) and broke them into short lengths, and liked them, too.

 The simple tomato sauce can be made from canned tomatoes that you have squeezed between your fingers (if they are of proper quality, they should melt down in no time into a sauce) or crushed tomatoes (which will give you a more assertive tomato flavor) or sieved tomatoes in jars, known as passata di pomodoro.
 You may have noticed that, exceptionally, this tomato sauce does not begin by frying the garlic in oil.
 Instead, you just add the garlic and oil, raw, directly into the tomatoes.
 Angelina used to make tomato sauce this way sometimes.
 It makes for a lighter, mellower tasting sauce, with just the barest hint of garlic, which is just what you want here to complement the delicate flavor of the ricotta.